-- If growth exceeds these rates, apply no compost at all, as excessive growth inhibits fruit production, and lush growth is more susceptible to fireblight infection.
+- If growth exceeds these rates, apply no compost at all, as too much growth can keep fruit from developing, and lush growth is more susceptible to fireblight infection.

 - For the first three to five years, grass and weeds should be removed from about a 3-foot radius around the tree.